Skip to main content

 The AI Assistant cannot elevate your existing Cutover permissions.

-Users with read-only access can query and summarize but cannot apply changes.
+• Users with read-only access can query and summarize but cannot apply changes.

-All updates made by the Assistant are treated like standard edits and are recorded in the audit log, including details of what was changed, when the change was made, and who initiated it.
+• All updates made by the Assistant are treated like standard edits and are recorded in the audit log, including details of what was changed, when the change was made, and who initiated it.

-AI Assistant chats are not stored.
-Chats are retained only in your local browser storage for the duration of your current session and are not saved to the Cutover database or servers.
-Chats can be deleted or exported as a .txt file at any time during the current session.
+Chats can be exported as a .txt file or deleted at any time during the current session.
 Exported files are titled AI Assistant Chat Runbook followed by the runbook number.
-The Export and Delete options are available via More options at the top of the AI Assistant when a chat exists.
+The Export and Delete options are available from More options at the top of the AI Assistant when a chat exists.

 What the AI Assistant can do

 The AI Assistant provides a consistent set of capabilities across runbooks, templates, and snippets, with behavior tailored to each item type.
+AI-generated analysis is presented using recognizable user and team names where applicable, helping make insights easier to understand and act on.

 1. Summarize Structure, Status, and Risk